FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 TBD.
 Wait for IANA to assign FC-BGP-UPDATE-PATH-ATTRIBUTE-TYPE.

 TBD.
 Regist Flags.
-The leftmost bit is the Confed_Segment flag and the second highest/leftmost bit is the Route_Server flag in this document.
+The leftmost bit is the Confed_Segment flag, the second highest/leftmost bit is the Route_Server flag, and the third leftmost bit is the BGPsec flag in this document.

 AS number 0 is used here to populate the PASN in an FC segment where there is no previous hop for an AS, i.e., the origin AS when adding the FC segment to the FC-BGP UPDATE message.